bellomia/matlab-multiple-dispatch/README.md

-# Dispatch.m
- Runtime multiple dispatch for Matlab.
+# Organized multiple dispatch in Matlab

+Matlab has always shined for its great dynamic capabilities, so that _runtime polymorphism_ is surely a core feature of the language.
+Nevertheless the lack of type annotations in function declarations or any other trace of an explicit type system makes quite tedious to build robust _library_ code (for which standard [duck typing] would probably generate a high degree of unsafety and obscure error messages), since any check on input values has to be carried by disseminating the code with explicit assertions, via a bunch of intrinsics like `isnumeric`, `ischar`, `isreal`, etc. Here we provide an experimental API to allow a more systematic way of dealing with runtime polymorphism, by mimicking [Julia's approach to multiple dispatch](https://youtu.be/kc9HwsxE1OY), or perhaps more crucially in the matlab worldview, by restricting the unlimited dynamism of the language to a more strict type hierarchy in function calls: you write many small atomic function-methods, meant to accept a few or even a single combination of types and let the dispatcher choose which implementation to call when the generic function-name is invoked.
+Arguably this leads to better compartmentalized development and subsequent easier maintenance, with respect to the usual big-and-generic-function-that-handles-it-all approach.

+Currently we support:
-- Dispatch based on the number of arguments
+- Dispatch on the number of arguments (both in and out!)
-- Dispatch based on the type of arguments
+- Dispatch on the type of arguments (both intrinsic and custom[^1])

-- Supported for code generation
+Planned:
+- Dispatch on keyword arguments (via [`inputParser`](https://www.mathworks.com/help/matlab/matlab_prog/parse-function-inputs.html)).
+It might take a while, for now just avoid varargins in the specialized implementations.

+## Example of Usage

-Write a function like the following example as a template.
-Use `dispatch(varargin, methodTable)` function to invoke methods.
+Write a function like the following example as your generic interface.
+Use `dispatch(varargin, methodTable)` in its body to define the dispatch to various specialized methods (which should be visible to the generic caller).
+The methodTable cell container would define the input type annotations for the multiple dispatch.

 ```matlab
 function varargout = foo(varargin)